Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Changing the tail from a drooping position where it trailed along the ground to one where it was elevated took several months.
 It had to be dismantled and re-cast in a lighter material.

-In 2017, the Diplodocus cast will be replaced by the real skeleton of a blue whale, suspended from the ceiling.
+In summer 2017, the Diplodocus cast was replaced by the real skeleton of a blue whale, suspended from the ceiling.